jcunow/RootScanR/README.md

    than human experts in detecting plant roots in minirhizotron images:
    The Convolution Neural Network RootDetector  *Scientific Reports* **13** 1,

    Using root tracking will return root production, root decay, and no-change roots.
-Using this unlocks a additional Turnover estimation - Turnover.PDC()
+Using this unlocks a additional Turnover estimation - Turnover.DPC()
    Gillert et al. 2023, Tracking Growth and Decay of Plant Roots in Minirhizotron Images. *IEEE/CVF Winter Conference on Applications of Computer Vision (WACV)*, https://doi.org/10.1109/WACV56688.2023.00369

    Software at https://github.com/ExPlEcoGreifswald/RootDetector